ANG3L0/notes-bloggo/docs/index.md

 Document various lessons succinctly I learn via anecdotal and empirical experience.
 Synthesized lessons can hopefully be used to help me deal with the hard things in life, as well as interdisciplinary purposes (business, productivity, etc)

+## Compatability

+Doesn't work on Firefox.
+Use a real browser like Chrome, Safari, or even Edge.

 ## FAQ

 **Q: Is this AI generated?**